-Most Corgis are moderately to very active, so they need quite a bit of exercise and play to be healthy and happy.
-Both breeds of Corgi, Pembroke and Cardigan, like to have a job to do, and do well working in therapy, on farms, and more.
+Most Corgis are moderate to very active, so they need quite a bit of exercise and play to be healthy and happy.
+Both breeds of Corgi, Pembroke, and Cardigan, like to have a job to do, and do well working in therapy, on farms, and more.

 If you aren't sure if the amount you're feeding is good enough for your pup, consult with your veterinarian.

 This means they need some extra nutrition.
 Active dogs have specific dietary needs so they can be ready to fulfill their duties!
 Be prepared to give a little more of the best dog food for Corgis to your active pet, and be sure to look for high-quality ingredients.

 Remember, the active Corgi is a breed standard – that doesn't mean your pup will fit!
 Some Corgis are going to be a little lazier.
 Be sure to take into account the individual needs of your pet – if your dog likes to chill inside and cuddle with you more then running around the yard, feed him a bit less.